Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in South Coogee, placing the area among the bottom 25% of areas assessed nationally

 South Coogee has recorded approximately 12 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, 64 homes were approved, with a further 4 approved so far in FY-26.
+Over the past five financial years, from FY-21 to FY-25, 64 homes were approved, with an additional 4 approved so far in FY-26.

-The area has experienced population decline, yet housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
-New properties are constructed at an average expected cost of $1,095,000, indicating a focus on the premium segment by developers.
-Compared to Greater Sydney, South Coogee has 16.0% less new development per person and ranks among the 36th percentile nationally, offering limited choices for buyers and supporting demand for existing dwellings.
-This level is below average nationally, suggesting maturity in the area and possible planning constraints.
-New development consists of 40.0% standalone homes and 60.0% attached dwellings, promoting denser development that appeals to downsizers, investors, and entry-level buyers.
+The area has experienced population decline, yet housing supply has remained adequate relative to demand, resulting in a well-balanced market with good buyer choice.
+New properties are constructed at an average value of $695,000, indicating a focus on the premium segment by developers.
+Compared to Greater Sydney, South Coogee has 16.0% less new development per person and ranks among the 36th percentile nationally, offering more limited choices for buyers and supporting demand for existing dwellings.
+This level is below average nationally, reflecting the area's maturity and possible planning constraints.
+New development consists of 40.0% standalone homes and 60.0% attached dwellings, showing a trend toward denser development that appeals to downsizers, investors, and entry-level buyers.

 With around 527 people per dwelling approval, South Coogee indicates a developed market.
-According to the latest AreaSearch quarterly estimate, South Coogee is forecasted to gain 525 residents by 2041.
+According to the latest AreaSearch quarterly estimate, the area is forecasted to gain 525 residents by 2041.
 If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.

 Frequently Asked Questions - Development